stephanosterburg/stephanosterburg.github.io/_posts/2019-04-02-text_classification_part_1.md

 ## webhose.io

 There are a few websites which offer web scraping tools, for example [import.io](https://www.import.io/), [webhose.io](https://www.webhose.io/) and [dexi.io](https://dexi.io/).
 We can find an extended list [here](https://www.hongkiat.com/blog/web-scraping-tools/).
-None are free, but some offer a free trial period.
-Because of that, I choose to use webhose.io.
+None are free, but some offer a free trial period and [webhose.io](https://www.webhose.io/) is one of them which I ended up using.

 Like the NYTimes, webhose.io also has a playground to fine tune our query with the main difference that you can see your search request in different coding languages like ruby or python.
 However, be aware, that you only have 1000 free requests.